PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 published: true
 ---

 This second and final part will focus on setting up authentication with Vue JS.
-We'll be creating a login page, dashboard page which requires authentication, the vue router, the vuex store, a guard for routes which require authentication and a logout component.
+We'll be creating a login page, dashboard page which requires authentication, the Vue router, the Vuex store, a guard for routes which require authentication and a logout component.

 (Part 1)[http://blog.peterplucinski.com/setting-up-jwt-authentication-with-laravel-and-vue-part-1/)